SteveMarshall/stevemarshall.github.io/_posts/2005-10-30-the-musical-baton.md

 That said, here goes (in no particular order):

 ###'I Heard It Through The Grapevine' by Marvin Gaye, from 'Motown Heartbreakers'
 Whilst this may not, technically, be Marvin Gaye's best song, it was Motown's biggest selling record.
-More importantly for me, however, this song reminds me very much of my childhood &ndash; it epitomises my mum's (somewhat limited) taste in music, and makes me think of long journeys as a child to visit my grandparents.
+More importantly for me, however, this song reminds me very much of my childhood - it epitomises my mum's (somewhat limited) taste in music, and makes me think of long journeys as a child to visit my grandparents.

 It's also of note that I have this song on three different albums: 'Motown Heartbreakers', 'Motown Chartbusters: Volume 3', and 'The Very Best Of Marvin Gaye'.
 I chose to mention 'Motown Heartbreakers' specifically because that is the album I would have listened to as a child: the others are far more recent acquisitions.